danielskovli/maskinporten-authentication-py/readme.md

 ## Requirements
 - A reasonably new version of Python
 - Packages as defined in [requirements.txt](requirements.txt)
-- A Maskinporten client integration for your target environment
+- A Maskinporten client registered in your target environment

 The Maskinporten client must be entitled to grant type `urn:ietf:params:oauth:grant-type:jwt-bearer`, with integration type `maskinporten` and authorization method `private_key_jwt`.